SoK: A Stratified Approach to Blockchain Decentralization: Network

 \section{Network}

-Blockchain nodes communicate over a peer-to-peer (P2P) network.
-Systems often employ a message \emph{diffusion} mechanism~\cite{EC:GarKiaLeo15}, based on a gossip protocol that avoids full graph connectivity, cf.~\cite{DBLP:conf/p2p/DeckerW13}.
-Users predominantly rely on the Internet, on which the P2P network is overlaid, though some attempts try to use a more autonomous infrastructure~\cite{blockstreamSattelite}.
-In this section, we explore different networking aspects which present single points of failure, on the individual user level and the network as a whole.
-We note that a relevant research question that arises organically from our analysis, and touches upon both following subsections, is how to create a P2P network that is both permissionless and Byzantine resilient.
-Some recent works investigating this direction includes~\cite{DBLP:journals/iacr/CorettiKMR22,DBLP:conf/crypto/MattNT22}.
+Blockchain nodes communicate over a peer-to-peer (P2P) network, the decentralization properties of which have been of great interest to researchers~\cite{neudecker2018network,SP:ApoZohVan17,FC:GBEvS18,DBLP:conf/iscc/0003SWTZY19}.
+Systems often implement a message \emph{diffusion} mechanism~\cite{EC:GarKiaLeo15} via a gossip protocol that avoids full graph connectivity~\cite{DBLP:conf/p2p/DeckerW13}.
+Users typically use the Internet to access the P2P overlay, though some efforts try to introduce an independent infrastructure~\cite{blockstreamSattelite}.
+Here we explore networking aspects which present single points of failure, in terms of topology and bootstrapping.
+A notable research question that arises organically from our analysis, and touches upon both following subsections, is creating a P2P network that is both permissionless and Byzantine resilient, \eg as explored in~\cite{DBLP:journals/iacr/CorettiKMR22,DBLP:conf/crypto/MattNT22}.